Why Study Anthropology

 Minor: 20 semester hours, including 102, and 101 or 103 or 104; one course from those numbered 330-345; one course from those numbered 350-499; and four additional hours in anthropology.

-For course requirements and other information, view a PDF of the catalog. »
+For course requirements and other information, view the online catalog. »